panzerdp/dmitripavlutin.com/content/posts/079-object-destructuring/index.md

 name; // => 'Batman'
 ```

-Stragely, I find it very satisfying when I combine `for..of` cycle with object destructuring to extract the property right away:
+I find it satisfying when I combine `for..of` cycle with object destructuring to extract the property right away:

 ```javascript{6}
 const heroes = [